-It’s the age old question: “Yeah, cool, but what will I get out of this?”
+It’s the age-old question: “Yeah, cool, but what will I get out of this?”

 While the opportunity to win a gift card is a common tactic, you don’t need to provide something of monetary value.
-Instead, you can offer information they are seeking about the company or themselves or even a coupon with a discount like the example below:
+Instead, you can offer information they are seeking about the company or themselves or even a coupon with a discount like an example below:

 While the quiz itself is meant to benefit them by providing a better, more personalized experience on your website, most people seek immediate satisfaction.
 By providing that for them, they are more likely to give you their time to answer your questions.

 People do not want to feel like a part of the masses, always being spoken at by a company.
 By personalizing your website, you are letting them know that you value them and their interests.
 In return, you will see your metrics increase across the board.

 In conclusion, quizzes will give you the results you want with your audience.
 The best ones will teach: